NHERI-SimCenter/BrailsPlusPlus/examples/nsi_integration/nsi_integration.rst

 This is an example to demonstrate how |app| integrates with the `National Structures Inventory <https://www.hec.usace.army.mil/confluence/nsi>`_.
 There are two ways to integrate:

 #.
-Create an inventory that does not include footprint information.
+Create an inventory that does not include footprint information directly from NSI.
 #.
-Integrate with an existing inventory.
-For each footprint associated with an asset in the existing inventory, the features from NSI are obtained and merged with the asset's existing features.
+Integrate an existing **AssetInventory** with NSI.
+For each **Asset** in the asset inventory, the features from NSI are obtained and merged with the asset's existing features.
+This is done by finding an asset in the NSI located in the footprint.

 .. literalinclude:: brails_nsi.py